DecisiveAI/mdai-docs/src/install/testing.md

-# Generate and Receive Telemetry - AWS
+# Generate and Receive Telemetry - Local
 ----

 ## What kind of user are you?